unwind/gitbrowser/README.markdown

 Once opened, Quick Open lets you use the arrow keys to navigate the big list of files contained in the repository, or type to filter (in "real-time") the list of files.
 This allows very quick navigation to a file once you know a few characters of its filename.
 Since many source code projects use regular naming schemes for its files, you can often cut down the number of files visible very quickly, and thus "home in" on the file you are interested in.

-Note that the filtering is done by literal sub-string, the text you type in is not a regular expression or any other form of abstract pattern.
+Note that the filtering is done by literal sub-string, the text you type is not interpreted as a regular expression or any other form of abstract pattern.
 The filtering is, however, case-insensitive, so you can type just `make` to show all `Makefiles` in a project, for instance.
-This makes access as fast as possible, as typing lower-case characters is typically quicker.
+This makes access as fast as possible, since typing lower-case characters is typically quicker.

 The label at the bottom shows how many files are displayed, and if filtering is active it also shows how many files have been hidden by it.
 You can select multiple files in the list, Gitbrowser will open them all.